atomicdata-dev/atomic-data-docs/src/core/querying.md

 ## SPARQL

 [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) is a powerful RDF query language.
-Since all Atomic Data is also valid RDF, it is possible to query Atomic Data using SPARQL.
+Since all Atomic Data is also valid RDF, it should be possible to query Atomic Data using SPARQL.